-Since 2000, the city has added residents at an average rate of 0.6 percent annually for a total population of about 5,300 in 2015.
-Births, and in-migration of new residents, primarily families and senior citizens, account for the population growth.
+Homer currently has a total population of 5,522 according to the 2020 census, which has increased by 10% since the last census in 2010.
+Births and in-migration of new residents, primarily families and senior citizens account for the population growth.

-While Homer is not a retirement community, it is popular for retiree living, both year-round and seasonally.
+While Homer is not considered a retirement community, it is popular for retiree living, both year-round and seasonally.
 Alaska's senior population has been growing faster than in any other U.S. state, with the Kenai Peninsula's growth rate leading the way at 11.33%.